 Abady (he/him) is an artist, entrepreneur, and dance educator in Halifax, Nova Scotia, committed to serving Atlantic Canada’s growing communities of dancers, dance educators, and creators.

-He is the owner of House of Eights Dance Studio, and has been teaching dance in Halifax for over 8 years, primarily in the style of Jazz Funk and more recently, Heels.
+He is the owner of House of Eights Dance Studio, and has been teaching dance in Halifax for over 8 years, primarily in the style of Jazz Funk, Fusion, and Heels.
 He has choreographed for the Halifax Thunderbirds Dance Team, as well as coached and choreographed many award winning pieces for competitive team and companies all over Halifax.
 His choreography has been featured at TedxHalifax, Atlantic Fashion Week, The Fuse Festival, Black & Gold Showcase, DalDance’s Annual Show, Halifax Pride events, and various concept videos and dance competitions throughout Atlantic Canada.

 While primarily trained in Halifax, he has also danced in camps and intensives in Los Angeles and Istanbul, training under the instruction of some of the world’s top choreographers.
 As a leader in Halifax’s growing dance community, Abady is committed to providing dance education, community spaces, and mentorship, while constantly striving to spread empowerment, encourage authenticity, and facilitate progress-focused growth in his community.

 What do you want people to get from your class?

 I am all about performance and channeling your inner superstar.
 Whether you just nailed a crazy combo or you’re working on the foundations, I want you to feel confident and amazing.
 At the end of day, it’s never about the steps, but how good a dance makes you feel.